hmeza/django_password_eye/README.rst

 CSS classes
 -----------

+By using the css class `django_password_eye` as selector, you can customize the entire widget.
 Check template input.html.

 I suggest to modify `link` class to add cursor: hand/pointer, but it is up to you.

 Source code